 Struggling through the COVID-19 Pandemic just before CA Final Exams

-While I was preparing for my last few subjects, India was starting to struggle with the pandemic and the Government had announced a complete lockdown.
+While I was preparing for my last few subjects, India was starting to struggle with the pandemic and the Government announced a complete lockdown.

 On the other side, I had my own familial issues which disturbed my preparations.
 I had to take a break for two months and was anxious since I still had two more subjects, DT and IDT subjects.